-John joined Stride Treglown in 1988 and the education team in 2008.
-He has since managed a team to deliver 19 primary schools across the UK and is responsible for the development of our Model Primary School.
+John joined Stride Treglown in 1988 after working for several years in Cape Town, South Africa.
+He has delivered over 19 primary school across the UK and was responsible for the deployment of Stride Treglown’s very own Model Primary School.

-John also leads a focus group of CDM advisors, offering health and safety support to designers and principal designers.
+John also leads a focus group of CDM advisors, offering health and safety support to designers and principal designers across all offices.

 Tell us your biggest career influence?

 I’ve had a lot of influences, but working in South Africa for seven years in the 80’s taught me a lot.
 I was working for a private architectural firm on two types of architectural style – modern and post-modern.
-My years there involved a wide variety of projects, from hospitals and schools to gold mining headquarters, and my experience there taught me a great deal.
+My years there involved a wide variety of projects, from hospitals and schools to gold mining headquarters, and my experience there was invaluable.